JanHerca/urantiapedia/output/wikijs/en/article/IUA_Tidings/IUA_2017_online_workshops_leadership.md

 Jeff presented two workshop sessions.
 On November 11<sup>th</sup> he led a session about “_Leadership and Teamwork_,” and on November 18<sup>th</sup> another one on “_Teaching_.”
 One of his most inspirational remarks was:

 “Whether our gift for leadership is large or small, developing that gift is a part of becoming like God.
-God-knowing creatures have only one supreme ambition, just one consuming desire, and that is to become, as they are in their spheres, like him as he is in his Paradise perfection of personality _and in_ _his universal sphere of righteous supremacy._ [[UB 1:0.3](/en/The_Urantia_Book/1#p0_3)] To become like God _in our sphere_, means (in addition to acquiring self-mastery and the beautiful wholeness of righteousness) becoming a good leader, even in such a temporary, mundane activity such as showing another person how to do something simple, or organizing a few people to prepare a meal.
+God-knowing creatures have only one supreme ambition, just one consuming desire, and that is to become, as they are in their spheres, like him as he is in his Paradise perfection of personality _and in_ _his universal sphere of righteous supremacy._ <a id="a98_355"></a>[[UB 1:0.3](/en/The_Urantia_Book/1#p0_3)] To become like God _in our sphere_, means (in addition to acquiring self-mastery and the beautiful wholeness of righteousness) becoming a good leader, even in such a temporary, mundane activity such as showing another person how to do something simple, or organizing a few people to prepare a meal.
 We all have opportunities for leadership, whether we think of it in that way or not; and we do well to study the ways of divine leadership, and its profound connections with service and teamwork.”

 If you want to read more about this beautiful lesson, please go to: [https://sites.google.com/site/ubquestionsandstudies/training-leaders/principles-of-leadership-and-teamwork](https://sites.google.com/site/ubquestionsandstudies/training-leaders/principles-of-leadership-and-teamwork)